SubsonicGroupFinder/SGF-LEGACY/Developement Process.md

 - close the issue assigned with it

-### If you need help, or have quetions
+### If you need help, or have quetions: CREATE AN ISSUE
+- create an issue in the repo
-- add the "questions" label
+- add the "questions" label, along with all the other relavent tags
 - post the issue link in the "project-issue-help" channel of the discord with a small summary of what you're stuck on specifically
 - if this is an urgent issue, tag the team to get everyone's attention